A classic homemade lemonade recipe from scratch. Plus, ten flavor variations to suit every taste.

 When a grocery store gives you lemons on sale, it’s time to learn how to make lemonade from scratch!
-That’s the fortunate position I found myself this winter when our grocery store priced lemons for $0.18 each.
+That’s the fortunate position I found myself in this winter when our grocery store priced lemons for $0.18 each.
 I guess there’s not a lot of demand for lemons in February, so I snapped up six pounds.

 That’s right: six pounds of lemons.
 Then I broke out my super-easy electric citrus juicer and got to work.
 By the time I was done I had close to six quarts of freshly-squeezed lemon juice!

-How to Make Lemonade from Scratch
+Making Homemade Lemonade from Scratch

 Supposedly, there are a number of health benefits to drinking lemon water.
 Most times the advice is to drink warm lemon water, but your body is going to warm it up once it’s in there, anyway.